Life is hard because evil is real. It hurts to live in this world.

 Reflect on the example of Joseph

 Joseph came from a large family.
 He had many brothers but his father loved him more than any of them.
 Joseph was the “victim” of parental favoritism that made him the object of sibling hatred born of jealousy (see: Genesis 37:11).
+This kind of favoritism ran in the family.

 When only seventeen years old, “his brothers hated Joseph because their father loved him more than the rest of them.
 They couldn’t say a kind word to him” (Genesis 37:4).
-As the object of two opposite responses (parental favoritism and sibling hatred), Joseph became a victim of unimaginable circumstances.
+As the object of two opposite human responses (parental favoritism and sibling hatred), Joseph became a victim of unimaginable circumstances.

 After many years of forced separation from his family, Joseph reconnected with his brothers.
 His words to them are rich reflections of deep trust in God’s providential rule over the evil intentions and actions of man.